BharathBhoomi/feedback-dashboard/VERCEL_DEPLOYMENT_GUIDE.md

    - Follow the interactive prompts
    - When asked about build settings, use the defaults as they're configured in vercel.json

-3. **Set environment variables**:
+3. **Set environment variables as secrets**:
    ```
+   vercel secrets add mongo_uri "your-mongodb-connection-string"
    vercel env add MONGO_URI
    ```
-   - Enter your MongoDB connection string when prompted
+   - First add your MongoDB connection string as a secret
+   - Then link the environment variable to the secret
    - Choose which environments to add it to (development, preview, production)
+   - This approach keeps your database credentials secure and not exposed in your vercel.json file

 4. **Deploy to production**:
    ```